Watsuphol/Watsuphol/README.md

 Motivated career switcher
 -------------------------

 Transitioning from a career in architectural design and product development, I am highly motivated to develop software skills.
 I leverage experience with JavaScript, Node.js, and React.js to build user-centric and performant web applications.
 I am passionate about pursuing a software developer position where I can utilize my strong communication and problem-solving skills in my new career path.
 Eager to contribute to a dynamic tech environment, I seek opportunities for continuous growth.
-I am committed to using my experience, transferable skills, and knowledge to become a valuable member of the development team.
+I am committed to using my experience, transferable skills, and knowledge to become a valuable development team member.

 * 🌍  I'm based in Bangkok, Thailand